-ALBERT LOWE MUSUEM
+ALBERT LOWE MUSEUM

 I am using material about GTC – including the header map – provided by Amanda Diedrick whose charming BLOG named as below charts among the things the progress of the restoration of her old family home on the island.